facebookresearch/co-tracker/README.md

 pip install matplotlib flow_vis tqdm tensorboard
 ```

-You can manually download all CoTracker3 checkpoints (baseline and scaled models, as well as single and multi window architectures) from the links below and place it in the `checkpoints` folder as follows:
+You can manually download all CoTracker3 checkpoints (baseline and scaled models, as well as single and sliding window architectures) from the links below and place them in the `checkpoints` folder as follows:

 ```bash
 mkdir -p checkpoints